zsoltherpai/feather/README.md

     }
 }
 ```
-Note that the @Provides method serves just as a binding declaration here, no manual instantiation or argument passing needed
+Note that the @Provides method serves just as a binding declaration here, no manual instantiation needed
 ######Qualifiers######
 Feather supports Qualifiers (Named or custom)
 ```java